 There are four types of coups d'état:

-Military uprising: Protagonized by the military sectors of the country, be they all, some or even a small fraction of some, who rise up in arms against the very State that should defend and propose to take control in order to impose its new rules.
+Military uprising: Protagonized by the military sectors of the country, be they all, some or even a small fraction of some, who rise in arms against the very State that should defend and propose to take control to impose its new rules.

 Institutional coup: This type of coup d'état, usually the executive power (presidents or general secretaries), decide not to be governed anymore by the legal norms contemplated in the Constitution and to usurp the functions of other powers at their convenience.